Israel swears in new coalition, ending Netanyahu's long rule

 But to his critics, he has become a polarizing and autocratic leader who used divide-and-rule tactics to aggravate the many rifts in Israeli society.
 Those include tensions between Jews and Arabs, and within the Jewish majority between his religious and nationalist base and his more secular and dovish opponents.

 Outside the Knesset, hundreds of protesters watching the vote on a large screen erupted into applause when the new government was approved.
-Thousands of people, many waving Israeli flags, gathered in central Tel Aviv's Rabin Square to celebrate.
+Thousands of people, many waving Israeli flags, celebrated in central Tel Aviv's Rabin Square.

 President Joe Biden quickly congratulated the new government.

-“I look forward to working with Prime Minister Bennett to strengthen all aspects of the close and enduring relationship between our two nations,” he said in a statement after a G-7 meeting in England wrapped up.
+“I look forward to working with Prime Minister Bennett to strengthen all aspects of the close and enduring relationship between our two nations,” he said in a statement.
 He said his administration is fully committed to working with the new government "to advance security, stability, and peace for Israelis, Palestinians, and people throughout the broader region.”

-Bennett tweeted: “Thank you Mr. President!
-I look forward to working with you to strengthen the ties between our two nations.”
+Bennett's office said he later spoke by phone with Biden, thanking him for his warm wishes and longstanding commitment to Israel's security.

+The leaders agreed to consult closely on all matters related to regional security, including Iran, the White House said, adding that Biden said his administration intends to work closely with the Israeli government on advancing peace, security and prosperity for Israelis and Palestinians.

 Bennett, 49, is a former chief of staff to Netanyahu whose small party is popular with religious Jews and West Bank settlers.
-As he addressed the raucous debate, he was repeatedly heckled and shouted down by Netanyahu’s supporters accusing him of betrayal.
+As he addressed the raucous debate, he was repeatedly heckled and shouted down by Netanyahu’s supporters.
+Some were removed from the chamber.

-Bennett, an observant Jew, noted that the ancient Jewish people twice lost their homeland in biblical times due to bitter infighting.
+Bennett, an observant Jew, noted the Jewish people twice lost their homeland in biblical times due to bitter infighting.

 “This time, at the decisive moment, we have taken responsibility,” he said.
 “To continue on in this way -- more elections, more hatred, more vitriolic posts on Facebook -- is just not an option.
 Therefore we stopped the train, a moment before it barreled into the abyss.”

+The new Cabinet met briefly, and Bennett recited a prayer for new beginnings and said it was time to mend rifts.
+“Citizens of Israel are all looking to us now, and the burden of proof is upon us,” Bennett said.

-Bennett, a millionaire former high-tech entrepreneur, faces a tough test maintaining an unwieldy coalition of parties from the political right, left and center.
+The millionaire former high-tech entrepreneur faces a tough test maintaining an unwieldy coalition from the political right, left and center.

 The coalition, including a small Islamist faction that is making history as the first Arab party to sit in a coalition, agree on little beyond their opposition to Netanyahu.
 They are likely to pursue a modest agenda that seeks to reduce tensions with the Palestinians and maintain good relations with the U.S. without launching any major initiatives.